Abhijitt25/Parking-At-Tips/SRS.md

  6. If parking area is paid then payment fees will be shown to user and payment done in online mode for reservation of parking slot.

 ### ADMIN 👨‍💻:
-  1. The system should offer multiple payment options, such as credit cards, mobile wallets, or contactless payments, to make the parking process more convenient for users.
+  1. The system should offer multiple payment options, such as credit cards, mobile wallets to make the parking process more convenient for users.
   2. Administrators should allow to monitor parking activity in real-time, including the number of vehicles entering and leaving parking areas, occupancy rates, and revenue generated.